 Dr. Leonardi’s research, teaching, and consulting focus on helping companies to create and share knowledge more effectively.
 He is interested in how implementing new technologies and harnessing the power of informal social networks can help companies take advantage of their knowledge assets to create innovative products and services.

-Over the past decade, he has consulted with for-profit and non-profit organizations (recent example include Microsoft, General Motors, Baxter, Jive, FLIR, and the Better Business Bureau) about how to improve communication between departments, how to use social technologies to enhance internal knowledge sharing, how to structure global product development operations, and how to manage the human aspects of new technology implementation.
-He is also a regular keynote speaker for corporate trainings and user conferences on these and other topics related to innovation and change.
+Over the past decade, he has consulted regularly with companies on issues of digital transformation and organizational change.
+Recent engagements include work with Google, Microsoft, General Motors, Cisco, and YouTube.
+He is also a frequent keynote speaker for corporate trainings and user conferences on these and other topics related to innovation and change.

-At UCSB, he is director of the Ph.D. program in Organization Studies within the Technology Management Program.
+At UCSB, he is director of the Ph.D. program in Organization Studies within the Department of Technology Management.
 Previously, he served as the founding director of the Master of Technology Management (MTM) program, a professional management program for technical leaders, which he launched in 2015 and ran until 2019.

 Before joining UCSB, Dr. Leonardi worked at Northwestern University on the faculties of the School of Communication, the McCormick School of Engineering, and the Kellogg School of Management.
 He received his Ph.D. in Management Science and Engineering from Stanford University.